net-tester/2016-nwtestsyspj-report/howto-typeset.md

-# How to typeseet the document
+# How to typeset the document

 ## How to setup TeX environment
 With Ubuntu/16.04 Desktop.